-- Units may be exchanged for Unit Certificates in other denominations representing such Units or the transfer thereof may be registered in whole or in part; provided that such other Unit Certificates represent Units for the same aggregate number of Unit Securities as the Unit Certificates so surrendered.
+3.1 Exchange and Transfer of Unit Certificates.
+Upon surrender at the corporate trust office of the Unit Agent, Unit Certificates representing Units may be exchanged for Unit Certificates in other denominations representing such Units or the transfer thereof may be registered in whole or in part; provided that such other Unit Certificates represent Units for the same aggregate number of Unit Securities as the Unit Certificates so surrendered.
 The Unit Agent shall keep, at its corporate trust office, books in which, subject to such reasonable regulations as it may prescribe, it shall register Unit Certificates and exchanges and transfers of outstanding Unit Certificates, upon surrender of the Unit Certificates to the Unit Agent at its corporate trust office for exchange or registration of transfer, properly endorsed or accompanied by appropriate instruments of registration of transfer and written instructions for transfer, all in form satisfactory to the Company and the Unit Agent.
 No service charge shall be made for any exchange or registration of transfer of Unit Certificates, but the Company may require payment of a sum sufficient to cover any stamp or other tax or other governmental charge that may be imposed in connection with any such exchange or registration of transfer.
 Whenever any Unit Certificates are so surrendered for exchange or registration of transfer, an authorized officer of the Unit Agent shall manually countersign and deliver to the person or persons entitled thereto a Unit Certificate or Unit Certificates duly authorized and executed by the Company, as so requested.
 The Unit Agent shall not be required to effect any exchange or registration of transfer which will result in the issuance of a Unit Certificate representing a Unit for a fraction of a Unit Security.
-All Unit Certificates issued upon any exchange or registration of transfer of Unit Certificates shall be the valid obligations of the Company, evidencing the same obligations and entitled to the same benefits under this Agreement as the Unit Certificate surrendered for such exchange or registration of transfer. - 3.2 Treatment of Holders of Unit Certificates.
+All Unit Certificates issued upon any exchange or registration of transfer of Unit Certificates shall be the valid obligations of the Company, evidencing the same obligations and entitled to the same benefits under this Agreement as

+3.2 Treatment of Holders of Unit Certificates.
 The Company, the Unit Agent and all other persons may treat the registered holder of a Unit Certificate as the absolute owner thereof for any purpose and as the person entitled to exercise the rights represented by the Units represented thereby, any notice to the contrary notwithstanding.